AmmarkoV/RGBDAcquisition/opengl_acquisition_shared_library/opengl_depth_and_color_renderer/README.md

 ## Running
 ------------------------------------------------------------------
-To run you basically feed the Renderer with a scene file and you get back an OpenGL window where you can see what is happening.
+To run you feed the Renderer with a scene file and you get back an OpenGL window where you can see what is happening.
 Editing the scene file updates results live on the Renderer